printdotio/printio-android-sdk/docs/PROJECT_SETUP.md

 ####2.
 Import print.io SDK project
 File -> Import -> General -> Existing Projects into Workspace*

 ####3.
-Make print.io SDK as library
+Mark print.io SDK as library project
 Select print.io SDK project -> Properties -> Android -> Make sure that "Is Library" is ticked

 ####4.
-Add facebook SDK (version 4.2) library to the print.io SDK library
+Add print.io SDK dependencies
+Libraries will have to be added manually when developing with Eclipse
+(In Android Studio, these dependencies are automatically resolved by Gradle dependency management mechanism).

+* 4.1 Gson library

+	Download Gson library version 2.2.4 jar and add it to `libs` folder of print.io SDK project.

+* 4.2 Facebook SDK (This step is required only if you intend to use Facebook as a photo source)

-If your project is not currently using facebook SDK you will have to clone facebook SDK for android and import it into workspace.
-Then add facebook SDK library to the print.io SDK library like so:
+	If your project is not currently using Facebook SDK you will have to clone Facebook SDK version 4.2 for Android and import it into workspace.
+Then add Facebook SDK library to the print.io SDK library like so:

-Select print.io SDK project-> Properties -> Android -> Add... -> Choose facebook SDK library
+	Select print.io SDK project-> Properties -> Android -> Add... -> Choose Facebook SDK library

 ####5.
 Add print.io SDK library to your project
 Select your project -> Properties -> Android -> Add... -> Choose printio SDK library